singerlabgt/Inhibitory_Gating_Project/README.md

 The code has been tested on the Windows 11 Operating system.
 No required non-standard hardware is needed.

 ## Installation guide
+### 1. MATLAB Environment (for MATLAB-based figures)
 - To run MATLAB-based figures, a MATLAB environment is needed.
-The scripts have been tested with MATLAB R2023a.
+The scripts have been tested with **MATLAB R2023a**.
-    - Required Add-On: Statistics and Machine Learning Toolbox
+    - **Required Add-On**: Statistics and Machine Learning Toolbox
+    - **Estimated installation time**: The MATLAB installation process usually takes 5-30 minutes depending on internet speed and system resources.
+### 2. Python Environment (for `PlotExtendedDataFigure03_C.ipynb` notebook)
 - To run `PlotExtendedDataFigure03_C.ipynb`, a python-based jupyter environment is needed.
-The code was tested with the conda environment with the following packages
+The code was tested with a **Conda environment** with the following packages
     - python=3.11.5
     - jupyter=1.0.0
     - numpy=1.26.0